A Packed 7-Day Itinerary for Crete: All the Highlights in One Week!

 Our next stop as promised is Balos Beach and the lagoon with its turquoise water and white sand.
 This beach looks literally like an advertisement for beaches by travel agencies.

-I know, three beaches in one day, but we needed to relax a bit, and you should too.
 But don’t get too lazy!
 With the combination of the delicious Greek cuisine, you may need another plane seat back.
 And we surely don’t want that, do we?

 A mild hike leads there and it's more a way to the beach from the parking area than a hike per se.
 It's not even 2 km (1.4 miles) long with only about 100 meters (328 feet) descent to the sea.
 But judging from the red faces of some people coming up like they're reaching one of the eight-thousanders it can be quite an achievement.

-Walk through the Balos Lagoon, Crete
+Walk through the Balos Lagoon, Crete, photo by Next Level of Travel

 Balos Lagoon is a must visit in Crete!